octavioroncero/madwave3/README.md

-in several electronic states, which are considered to be diabatic (diagonal) in the 01+2 reactant channel, and non-diagonal for 02+1 product channel as a general situation.
+in several electronic states, which are considered to be diabatic (diagonal) in the 01+2 reactant channel, and non-diagonal for 02+1 product channel, as a general situation.

 The user-provided potential must be set for each particular 012 system, according to the examples.
 For photodissociation, the electric-dipole